Leter-Tech/CashFit.ai/README.md

 - **Gamified Motivation System:** By staking money on challenges, users experience a powerful mix of reward-driven dopamine boosts and penalty-driven discipline.

-- **Immutable Workout History:** Blockchain-style records provide a tamper-proof, verifiable public ledger of workouts, verifications, and earnings.
+- **Immutable Workout History:** Blockchain-style records provide a tamper-proof, verifiable public ledger of workouts, verifications, challenges, and earnings.

 ---